collocations.org

 3. way of doing sth

-adopting current best practices in your business
+advice on adopting current best practice in your business

 It is standard practice not to pay bills until the end of the month.